steevineer/python-tutorial/README.md

 - Use `deactivate` to exist the `virtual-env`
 ---
 ## Initialize Django
-- Create a `requirement.txt` file in the workspace location to download modules for `django` with following content:
+- Create a `requirements.txt` file in the workspace location to download modules for `django` with following content:
 ```
 Django>=3.0,<4.0
 shortuuid>=1.0.1